 3) Help define the standards.
 The slow adoption of self-care in our culture is in big part due to a lack of definition.
 We don’t know what the standards of self-care are, or should be, because they’ve never been clearly established.
 Once we define the standards for self-care, it will legitimize our cause by providing a clear roadmap for people to follow.
 They’ll be able to create a plan, measure their progress, and make changes along the way based on realistic and achievable goals.

+5) Ask reflection questions to yourself and your team.
 In the effort to move from reflection to action, and to build momentum to climb that next peak, we should ask ourselves key questions that will help us improve our own self-care habits and that of those around us.
 These questions may include: